anfelespitia/CAGC-Udacity/README.md

 How to play
 ===============================
-Press left, right, up or down arrow keys to move across in the game Score points by crossing the streets and going to the the water.
+Press left, right, up or down arrow keys to move across in the game.

+Score points by crossing the streets and going to the the water.

 Avoid collision with the bugs.
 It costs your precious 1 point 💎 and 1 life ❤.